shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 86](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image(42).png)

-	Applying the queries will load their data to the data model.
+	> **Note**: Applying the queries will load their data to the data model.
 You’re not ready to do that, as there are many transformations that must be applied first.

 4. If you intend to start the next lab, leave Power BI Desktop open.

-	You’ll apply various transformations to the queries and then apply the queries to load them to the data model in the **Load Data in Power BI Desktop** lab.
+	> **Note**: You’ll apply various transformations to the queries and then apply the queries to load them to the data model in the **Load Data in Power BI Desktop** lab.